-Form 58-101F1 Corporate Governance Matters adian Timber Co vernance Practio • independent nor a lead Director that is independent, describe what the Board does to provide leadership for its independent Directors. management, mon provided to the l ensuring that the in opportunities to een the Directitoring the ade Directors by se dependent Direction discuss issues ant and presidir ctors and senior quacy of materials inior management, ctors have adequate s without senior ag over in camera (g) Disclose the attendance record of each Director for all Board meetings held since the beginning of the Corporation's most recently ides the attenda held in 2022.
-The ance of Directors at in 2022: completed financial year.
-Director Board Meetings Attended Committee Meetings Attended Malcolm Cockwell Board: 5 of 5 Audit: 4 of 4 CNCG: 5 of 5 Heather Fitzpatrick Board: 5 of 5 Audit: 4 of 4 CNCG: 5 of 5 Karen Oldfield Board: 5 of 5 Audit: 4 of 4 CNCG: 5 of 5 Erika Reilly Board: 5 of 5 Bruce Robertson Board: 5 of 5 Audit: 4 of 4 CNCG: 5 of 5 Adam Sheparski Board: 5 of 5 2.
+Form 58-101F1 Corporate Governance Matters Acadian Timber Corp.
+Governance Practices independent nor a lead Director that is independent, describe what the Board does to provide leadership for its independent Directors. the Corporation, p discussions betwee management, mon provided to the f ensuring that the in- opportunities to management prese meetings of the inde en the Direct itoring the ade Directors by se dependent Direct discuss issues ent and presidir tors and senior quacy of materials nior management, tors have adequate without senior ng over in camera (g) Disclose the attendance record of each Director for all Board meetings held since the beginning of the Corporation's most recently There were five B following table prov Board and committe vides the attenda ance of Directors at completed financial year.
+Director Board Meetings Attended Committee Meetings Attended Malcolm Cockwell Board: 5 of 5 Audit: 4 of 4 CNCG: 5 of 5 Heather Fitzpatrick Board: 5 of 5 Audit: 4 of 4 CNCG: 5 of 5 Karen Oldfield Board: 5 of 5 Audit: 4 of 4 CNCG: 5 of 5 Erika Reilly Board: 5 of 5 Bruce Robertson Board: 4 of 5 Audit: 3 of 4 CNCG: 4 of 5 Adam Sheparski Board: 5 of 5 2.
 Board Mandate Disclose the text of the Board's written mandate.
 If the Board does not have a written mandate, describe how the Board delineates its role and responsibilities.
 The Board mandat Circular as Schedule d attached to this 3.
 Position Descriptions (a) Disclose whether or not the Board has developed written position descriptions for the chair and the chair of each Board committee.
-If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position. role of Chair of the Chair of the Board things, providing le discharging their m the Board, assisting liaison between the the Board committe things, scheduling, e Board and cond is responsible adership to the andate, presiding Board committe Board and markes are responsible setting agendas nmittee chairs.
-The for, among other other Directors in g over meetings of
+If the Board has not developed written position descriptions for the chair and/or the chair of each Board committee, briefly describe how the Board delineates the role and responsibilities of each such position.
+Board and con is responsible adership to the andate, presidin Board committe Board and man ees are responsib setting agendas for, among other other Directors in g over meetings of ees and acting as a agement.
+Chairs of le for, among other and presiding over